About Hypothermia and Heat Stress

 What is Hypothermia?

 Hypothermia means low body temperature.
 It can occur when a person is exposed to cold and loses body heat faster than it can be replaced.
 The condition can be dangerous because normal body functions can be affected when body temperature drops below 95 degrees.
 Hypothermia can, in fact prove fatal if not recognized and treated properly.
-Older adults, who feel the effects of cold more, have a greater risk of developing hypothermia than younger people.
+Older adults who are more sensitive to cold and have a greater risk of developing hypothermia than younger people.
 Especially among the elderly, temperatures need not be below freezing for hypothermia to occur.

 Unfortunately, prolonged exposure to cold slows the heart beat, dulls the senses and weakens and confuses the victim so that he or she may not realize the danger or the need to seek help.
 Relatives and friends sometimes fail to recognize the symptoms, too.

 Dressing warmly is the best way to protect yourself against hypothermia.
 Room temperatures below 70 degrees F. can be dangerous if not dressed warmly enough.
 Wool is the best material for cold weather.
 Synthetics are better than cotton.
 You should dress in layers, since the air between the layers acts as insulation to help prevent loss of body heat.
 Loose-fitting clothing also will trap more heat around your body.
 Down or quilted synthetic clothing provides good protection for outdoor wear.
 Wear a hat or other head covering and wrap a warm scarf around your neck.
 Mittens are warmer than gloves.